ocaml-multicore/domain-local-await/README.md

 As a final example, let's sketch out an implementation of something a bit more involved &mdash; transparently asynchronous IO.
-The idea is that we implement operation such as `read` and `write` on Unix file descriptors in such a way that they block in a scheduler friendly manner allowing other fibers to run while waiting for the IO.
+The idea is that we implement operations such as `read` and `write` on Unix file descriptors in such a way that they block in a scheduler friendly manner allowing other fibers to run while waiting for the IO.

 But first, we want to perform certain operations atomically.
 For that purpose we extend the `Atomic` module with a couple of helpers: